-The 4 Best Long-Range Wi-Fi Routers - Fall 2024
+The 4 Best Long-Range Wi-Fi Routers - Black Friday 2025

 Best Long-Range Wi-Fi Routers

-We measured the range performance of 30 of the most popular routers on the market by taking a speed test every 10 feet through multiple interior walls (on the 5GHz and 6GHz bands, if applicable).
+We measured the range performance of over 50 of the most popular routers on the market by taking a speed test every 10 feet through multiple interior walls (on the 5GHz and 6GHz bands, if applicable).
 We found that, on average, mesh systems delivered more consistent speeds at those farther distances.
 That said, there are still very effective long-range standalone routers, so read on to learn more.

 Check out our R&D article to learn more about how we tested mesh systems and when they can help.
 Also, check out our picks for the best Wi-Fi routers, the best routers for large homes, and the best mesh Wi-Fi systems.